Plan and Prepare

 GET TO KNOW YOUR LOCAL HAZARDS

-Learn about the natural and human-caused hazards that impact Benton County.
-These resources help you understand what risks exist in our region— wildfires, floods, earthquakes, severe weather, and more—so you can make informed decisions and strengthen your personal and family preparedness.
+Learn about the natural and hazards caused by people that impact Benton County.
+These resources help you understand what risks exist in our region so you can make informed choices and strengthen your preparedness.

 Benton County Road Closures

 The Benton County Road Department works to keep county roads safe and open.
-You can check road closures and updates, or report a road problem or concern, on the Benton County Road Department website.
+Check road closures and updates, or report a road problem or concern, on the Benton County Road Department website.

 Benton County Snow and Ice Route Prioritization